logzio/documentation/docs/user-guide/cloud-siem/integrations/integrations.md

 sidebar_position: 1
 ---

-# Integrations available for Logz.io Cloud SIEM
+# Integrations for Logz.io Cloud SIEM

 Logz.io provides security rules and dashboards for the following security products: